 The Sewol sank Wednesday morning near the island of Jindo.
 Officials from the company that owns the ship apologized for the accident.
 During a meeting with emergency officials, South Korean President Park Geun-hye expressed her sympathies to those affected.

-"I think it is truly tragic that the students who were going on a field trip and the passengers were involved in such an unfortunate accident," said Park.
+"I think it is truly tragic that the students who were going on a field trip and the passengers were involved in such an unfortunate accident," said the president.

 The U.S. Navy's amphibious assault ship, USS Bonhomme Richard, is nearby and has helicopters and boats to help if needed.
 The large ship was on routine patrol in waters west of the Korean peninsula.
 Low water temperatures and fast currents worsened the situation overnight for any possible survivors.